rodoch/Ansa.GeoNames/README.md

 - You will not need to retrieve the GeoNames raw data dumps yourself.
 The application will do this for you.
 You need to specify the DataSourcePath in order to decide where these files will be stored.
 - Some GeoNames raw text files range from 0.5-1.5GB unzipped, depending on the configuration you choose.
 Ensure you have adequate disk space.
 - Probably the biggest factor in download size, processing speed, and the size of the subsequent database is the number of alternate languages you specify.
-- The next biggest facot is the minimum population settings.
+- The next biggest factor is the minimum population setting.
 Higher minima mean smaller file sizes.

 Unsurprisingly, the SQL Server implementation writes data to the DB significantly faster.
 If creating a Sqlite database you might want to make yourself a cup of tea.